canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/automatically-setup-multiple-nics.rst

 .. note::

-   On Ubuntu 24.04 and newer, hot-plugged NICs are configured by default.
+   On Ubuntu 24.04 LTS and newer, hot-plugged NICs are configured by default.

 Enable configuration during instance creation